willroberts/poeapi/README.md

 GetLatestStashID()                         (string, error)
 ```

-See the [documentation](https://godoc.org/willroberts/poeapi) or examples for
-more usage information.
+See the [documentation][GoDoc] or examples for more usage information.

 ## Examples